cerc-io/ipld-eth-beacon-db/README.md

-# ipld-ethcl-db
+# ipld-eth-beacon-db

-Schemas and utils for IPLD ETHCL Postgres database
+Schemas and utils for IPLD Eth Postgres database.